Code-Institute-Submissions/maura-yogis-mat-project/README.md

 propose new ideas.
 Contains a form control style, where the user would input their email address, name and a written message, and with that it also contains a **submit** button.
+#### On The Mat
+This page show a preview of what is to come, the videos make the website more interactive, therefore, in a way inviting users to come back.
+The length of the videos is less than 20 seconds, but the video appears at a fast speed, this makes it ore interesting to the viewer, as they can see quite a lot of the content but in a short amount of time.
 #### About
 This page contains a brief description for the user, and for any new visitors, about the purpose of it.